Excellence in Teaching Award

 - Teaching philosophy.

 - Mastery of subject.

 Nominees who choose to be considered must submit a portfolio of their material for review by the selection committee.
 The portfolio should encompass material relevant to the Criteria for Nomination and Selection.
 To facilitate the review process, the material must be presented in the following order and include:

-- A copy of the nominee’s resume or curriculum vitae.
+- A one page copy of the nominee’s resume or curriculum vitae.